 In the U.S., there is a high degree of linguistic diversity, with more than 59 million residents speaking a language other than English at home.
-Among these, more than 25 million people live in "linguistic isolation"-a term coined by the U.S. Census Bureau-in which no one in a household over 14 years of age speaks English very well (NCCC, Nd).
+Among these, more than 25 million people live in "linguistic isolation"-in which no one in a household over 14 years of age speaks English very well (NCCC, Nd).